 Research shows that the closer a decision looms, the more likely you are to make choices based on emotions rather than objective facts.
 So, decision-making can be very emotional.
 They have to calculate how many other things are connected to this one thing, how it will affect the meaning and value of it and everything else connected to it – the memories and importance of it.
 Then, they have to make a decision about whether and how to let go of it.
 It’s just easier and less painful to keep it.

 So the challenge a Filer faces when creating storage solutions for the pet’s supplies is all about putting controls in place around capacity/limits.
 They need to set a limit on how many towels, how many leashes, how many and types of dog toys etc. And most importantly, what the criteria will be for letting go of an item.

 When choosing storage solutions for pets, as a Filer it is important to create enough space and also to commit to not going over that space allowance.
 That is why I like to suggest to Filer pet owners that the storage solutions they choose have lids or, in some way, set the capacity on how much can be stored.
-Here is a link to a dog toy storage basket on amazon.
-I also like the following storage unit as it allows for flexibility in the types of food to be stored, and also a Filer pet owner will love the chalkboard on the door for notes etc.
+Here is a link to aon amazon.
+I also like the following as it allows for flexibility in the types of food to be stored, and also a Filer pet owner will love the chalkboard on the door for notes etc.

 Here are some useful rules for Filer’s to think about putting in place before they start getting prepared: